Teaching punctuation rules? I have a punctuation guide for teachers and students!

 I present the rule, and then students and I directly apply that rule to writing.
 I follow that format for all punctuation lessons.

+Teaching semicolons is a great addition to punctuation lessons because a semicolon has so many uses.
 A semicolon is the “winky face” in texting.
 Overall, semicolons work with conjunctive adverbs, short independent clauses, and long lists.

 Walk students through the rules, and then write with them.
 Here are sample talking points and examples.